We know where all the ghosts of New York live. Let us introduce you to them on one of our New York Ghost Tours!

-Join Free Tours by Foot as we visit historic haunts, communicate with the dead, and walk the streets with the tortured spirits of the past.
+Join New York Tours by Foot as we visit historic haunts, communicate with the dead, and walk the streets with the tortured spirits of the past.

-This tour takes those who seek thrills and chills through the haunted streets of Greenwich Village and Chelsea.
+This tour travels through the haunted streets of Greenwich Village and Chelsea.
 It is NOT for the faint of heart.

 Stand above the hidden tomb of 20,000 yellow fever victims and a glimpse of a turn-of-the-century revolution set on an endless loop.